FIRST-Tech-Challenge/fmltc/doc/design.md

 > When the Video Frame Labeling page is loaded:
 > * the client:
 >   * sends one or more /retrieveVideoFrameEntitiesWithImageUrls requests to the server.
->     Each request asks for up to 100 video frame entities.
+>     Each request asks for up to 100 VideoFrame entities.
 >   * the server, receiving the /retrieveVideoFrameEntitiesWithImageUrls requests:
 >     * generates a signed url for each frame image requested
->     * responds with the video frame entities, with each entity containing a
+>     * responds with the VideoFrame entities and, for each entity, a signed
->       signed url for requesting the image from Cloud Storage.
+>       url for requesting the image from Cloud Storage.
 > * the client:
 >   * requests the images from Cloud Storage using the signed urls
 </details>